Four-Leaf Clover Meaning

-The four-leaf clover is a very rare variation of the common three-leaf clover.
-According to folklore, those who find a four-leaf clover are destined for good luck, as each leaf in the clover symbolises good omens for faith, hope, love and luck.
-St Patrick, the patron saint of Ireland, used the shamrock to explain the Holy Trinity, the Father, Son and Holy Spirit, with the fourth leaf meaning the Grace of God.
+The four-leaf clover became a symbol of luck with the four leaves meaning faith, hope, love and luck.
+St Patrick, the patron saint of Ireland, used the shamrock to explain the Holy trinity, the Father, Son and Holy Spirit, with the fourth leaf meaning the Grace of God.

-Is a four-leaf clover bad luck?
+It's not bad luck to keep a four-leaf clover.
+There are many plants that are said to bring bad luck if picked and kept.
+A lot of this can be linked to the poisonous nature of some plants however, there's no records of clover being said to bring bad luck.
 A lesser known fact about four-leaf clovers is that they aren't the luckiest symbol after all.
 Irish legend indicates that those who find a five-leaf clover will actually have more luck and financial success than those who just find a four-leaf clover.
-Some claim that six leaves to be fame and seven to be longevity.
+Some claim that six leaves brings fame and seven leaves brings longevity.

 How rare is a four-leaf clover?